 Don’t worry, this article is not to sell you the benefits of undertaking our training sessions!
 Just an overview of the journey that CPD has taken over the years.

-Our team recognised online learning was being used a lot in many other areas and professions.
+Our team recognised online learning was being used a lot in many other areas for the development and education of professionals.
 For example, in business, you can access webinars for all manner of topics either by attending ‘live’ or receiving access to the recording after the session.

 We are super proud to have been the first to launch this range of online training and at the time had no idea that what it could lead to.
 Up until now, there has been a lack of access to training – often due to location, dates, times or cost.

-By providing CPD in this way, we were removing all these barriers and offering flexible interpreter education.
+By providing CPD and thinking differently in this way, we were removing all these barriers and offering flexible interpreter education.

 When we launched our live webinars, covering a wide range of topics, they cost only £10 (!)
 These 90 minutes of training would include a one-hour presentation and 30 minutes of Q&A.

 Our aim from the start was to make CPD more accessible.
-To solve a problem and ultimately to move our profession forward.
+To solve a problem and ultimately thinking differently and looking at the evolution of how CPD is delivered, in order to move our profession forward.

 This training model has been a real game changer for interpreter training in the UK, making it easier for interpreters to enhance their skills.

 I also believe it has enabled interpreters to learn about topics that, due to previous limitations, they would not ordinarily have attended a course for.
-But now, with a flexible way of training being delivered, interpreters can learn about new topics, without it being expensive.
+Flexible training means that Interpreters can learn about new topics , without it being expensive.

-For example: learning about mental health.
+For example: Learning about mental health.
 As interpreters, we never know what we will face when attending a booking.
-I have been in difficult mental health situations many times; such as interpreting for a GP appointment when the subject of medication for mental health issues have been discussed, (I’m sure you can relate to this!).
+I have been in difficult mental health situations many times; such as when the subject of medication for mental health issues has been discussed during a GP appointment (I’m sure you can relate to this!).
 But I have also experienced such discussions in the workplace and many other areas.

 As Sir Francis Bacon famously said, “Knowledge is power”.

-Taking this example into consideration, we are now in a position in this technologically driven age to learn about anything we want to.
+Taking this example into consideration.
+In this technologically drive age, we are in a to learn about anything we want to.

 CPD doesn’t have to be about playing it safe with a tick box exercise.
-It can be an activity that drives you to seek out challenging topics.
+It can be an evolving activity that drives you to seek out challenging topics and about developing your own education.

 Areas that stretch us intellectually and emotionally can often give the most opportunity to create massive growth.
-So why not consider pushing yourself beyond your comfort zone and allowing this regulation to lead to a shift in your professional and personal development.
+So why not consider pushing yourself beyond your comfort zone.
+Allowing this regulation to lead to a shift in your professional and personal development.